Gauravanand015/Faishon-Factory/README.md

 * Seacrh Funtionality
 * You Can Sort the procducts by price
 * Navbar for easy navigation between pages
-* At home page itself you can all the products and start shoppping
+* At home page itself you can see all the products and start shoppping
 * Cart Page
 * Checkout Page
 * Payment Page